n-stefan/diabloblazor/README.md

 The game's source code is [here](https://github.com/n-stefan/devilution).

 IDE: latest Visual Studio Community 2022 Preview.
+In recent versions Rebuild may not work, in which case Clean & Build can be used instead.

 The `wasm-tools` SDK workload is required, install it from an elevated command prompt: